Test in a live environment

 IronPDF's easy and intuitive API lets users apply custom watermarks to their PDF files quickly, while giving them full control over the process.
 Its use of HTML/CSS further simplifies the process without losing any control over the customization. iText's approach to adding watermarks to PDFs requires more manual work to carry out the task, which can slow the process down.

-There are moments when PDF pages need to be stamped with content, similar to how one might need to apply watermarks to their PDF files.
+There are moments when PDF pages need to be stamped with text or images on a PDF, similar to how one might need to apply watermarks to their PDF files.
 We will now compare how IronPDF and iText perform stamping content on a PDF document.

 IronPDF